StackVista/stackstate-docs/stackpacks/integrations/azure.md

 #### Events

-The Azure integration does not retrieve any Events data.
+The Azure integration doesn't retrieve any Events data.

 #### Metrics